Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Introduction

-{\it Introduction.--} Distribution of photonic entanglement is a key element to building quantum networks which facilitate secure long-distance quantum communications~\cite{Gisin2007}, distributed quantum computation~\cite{Cirac1999} and sensing~\cite{Eldredge2018}.
-However, entanglement becomes corrupted by losses in the transmitting channels which results in low transmission rates.
-Since amplification of quantum signals is impossible~\cite{Wootters1982}, alternative remedies are on high demand.
-One option is to use quantum repeaters~\cite{Sangouard2011,Munro_NatPhot_2012, Muralidharan_PRL_2014, Azuma_NatCom_2015,vanLoock_PRL_2006, Brask_PRL_2012,Zwerger_PRL_2018}.
-However, linking distant parties necessitates numerous intermediate stations, quantum memories and multiple two-photon Bell pairs, a resource that is often created nondeterministically.
-The other possibility is to use satellites and space-Earth quantum communications as shown recently~\cite{Yin_Science_2017}.
-In this scheme, Bell-pair entanglement was distributed over 1200\kern.25emkm, which was confirmed by a violation of Bell inequality yet under the fair sampling assumption.
-Thus, since the aforementioned solutions are challenging in implementation, it remains an open problem how to distribute entanglement in a way that is resource-efficient, verifiable and well suited to the existing quantum-photonic technology.
+Distribution of photonic entanglement is key to building quantum networks which facilitate secure long-distance quantum communications~\cite{Gisin2007}, distributed quantum computation~\cite{Cirac1999} and sensing~\cite{Eldredge2018, Zhao_2021}, leading finally to a full realization of the quantum internet~\cite{Wehner_2018}.
+A fundamental problem is that entanglement becomes easily corrupted by losses in the transmitting channels, which results in low transmission rates of entangled states.
+Since amplification of quantum signals is impossible~\cite{Wootters1982}, alternative remedies are in high demand.
+A popular option is to use quantum repeaters~\cite{Briegel_PRL_1998, Rozpedek2019}.
+However, this approach necessitates numerous intermediate stations, quantum memories and multiple two-photon Bell pairs, a resource that is often created non-deterministically.
+Despite rapid advances in the field~\cite{Munro_NatPhot_2012, Muralidharan_PRL_2014, Azuma_NatComm_2015, Humphreys_2018, Zwerger_PRL_2018, Hasegawa_NatComm_2019, Li_NatPhot_2019, Yu_Nature_2020, Pu_NatPhot_2021, Wallnofer2021}, experimental realizations of quantum repeaters currently show deterioration with distance which is insufficient for most quantum communications applications~\cite{Khatri_npj_2021}.
+Another possibility is to use satellites to distribute two-photon Bell pairs, which is advantageous thanks to photons traveling the majority of the distance in free space and thus experiencing less loss than in atmospheric links or optical fibers, while connecting arbitrarily distant locations.
+This approach has seen much progress recently~\cite{Aspelmeyer_2003, Tang_PRA_2016, Bedington_EPJ_2016, Takenaka_NatPhot_2017, Ren_Nature_2017, Oi_EPJ_2017, Yin_Science_2017, Kerstel_EPJ_2018, Dai_NatPhys_2020, Yin_Nature_2020, Cao_PRL_2020, Khatri_npj_2021, Chen_Nature_2021, Pirandola_review_2021, Chen2021a, Zhang2022}, although the losses are still detrimental, with typically only approximately 1~in $10^6$ of produced Bell pairs surviving the trip to the detection stations on the ground~\cite{Yin_Science_2017}.
+Thus the distribution of entanglement in a way that is resource-efficient, verifiable and well suited to the existing quantum-photonic technologies continues to be an open problem.

-Here we propose a protocol which allows one to establish long-distance quantum communications based on multiphoton bipartite entanglement and photon-number-resolved detection.
-It is robust to high symmetric transmission losses which, remarkably, deteriorate only the protocol efficiency, not the amount of generated entanglement.
-Furthermore, the procedure enables the parties sharing entanglement to perform a loophole-free Bell test.